FirmoDaniel/MS1-HELP-TO-GROW/README.md

 ### Wireframes
 #### The Structure & Skeleton planes
-In keeping with the uncomplicated approach agreed upon in our Scope plane, the initial wireframes were created with consistency in mind so each advancing page's style followa the previous.
+In keeping with the uncomplicated approach agreed upon in our Scope plane, the initial wireframes were created with consistency in mind so each advancing page's style follows the previous.

 _Note:_ First draft wireframe pdf’s are included in this project.
-The main variation from which was the addition of cards to both the 'index' and 'things we like' pages in keeping with our Structure & Skeleton planes ideals.
+The main variation from which was the addition of mirroring cards to both the 'index' and 'things we like' pages in keeping with our Structure & Skeleton planes ideals.
 * [index](wireframe/wireframe-index-first-draft.pdf)
 * [over-forty](wireframe/wireframe-over-forty-first-draft.pdf)
 * [under-forty](wireframe/wireframe-under-forty-first-draft.pdf)